lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

 ```
 ## Current Status：
 * System🌌：Catalina 10.15.7 / Big Sur 11.6 / Monterey 12.5 / Ventura 13.0 ( Not recommended to use Monterey / Ventura )
 * Disks🖴：If you are using Samsung PM981A, please consider to change.
-Or install by this way: http://bbs.pcbeta.com/forum.php?mod=viewthread&tid=1867021
 * Audio Card🔊：Success with layout-id 15, no plosive [Headsets_with_Microphone](https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh/releases/tag/0.0.1)

 ## Related model